This new image reveals a violent, complex scene of colliding galaxy clusters more than 5 billion light-years from Earth.

 The new radio and X-ray observations are much more sensitive than previous ones, the scientists said.
 The combination of these images will make this region one of the best-studied examples of cluster-cluster collisions yet known, and can yield new insights on the complex interactions during cluster mergers.
 Together, the merging clusters are called MACS J0717+3745, which also is one of the HST Frontier Fields for which HST will produce the deepest observations ever.
 The scientists presented their findings to the American Astronomical Society’s meeting in Boston, Massachusetts.

 The straight, elongated radio-emitting object is a foreground galaxy whose central black hole is accelerating jets of particles in two directions.
-The red object at bottom-left is a radio galaxy that probably is falling into the cluster.
+The red object at the bottom-left is a radio galaxy that probably is falling into the cluster.